Bidishabiswas1704/Time_series_analysis/README.md

 ![image](https://github.com/Bidishabiswas1704/Sales_report/assets/140384850/7470eb2f-8255-45a1-a17d-6bbb20bf5ef4)

 ## 📈 Automated Forecasting and Results
-- Explain how the notebook automates the forecasting process for users with varying levels of statistical knowledge.
+- Explaining, how the notebook automates the forecasting process for users with varying levels of statistical knowledge.
 - Screenshots:
   - Screenshot of forecasted results compared with actual data.